ButlerFuqua/hey-buddy-podcast/content/updates/2022-10-12-we-changed-the-name-to-hey-buddy.md

 ### T﻿heme of the podcast

-N﻿ow the idea of the podcast is two buddies that havne't hung out in years.
+N﻿ow the idea of the podcast is two buddies that haven't hung out for years.
 Like a lot of millineals, we're reconnecting to fill each other in on the gap between highschool and adulthood.

 W﻿e review movies, share recommendations, and talk about cool, paranormal stuff.